redhat-na-ssa/demo-ai-weaviate/README.md

 - DevSpaces is a no-cost add-on to Openshift

 ### Getting Started
-- Login to the [Developer Sandbox for Red Hat Openshift](https://developers.redhat.com/developer-sandbox) and launch Openshift DevSpaces.
+- Login to [Openshift](https://developers.redhat.com/developer-sandbox) and launch Openshift DevSpaces.
 - Create a new workspace by importing the git url `https://github.com/redhat-na-ssa/demo-ai-weaviate`